 Description: Income tax credit for maintenance expenditures related to railroad track owned or leased by Class III railroads.
 The credit equals 50 percent of railroad track maintenance expenditures, subject to a maximum credit of \$3,500 per track mile per year.
 In addition to Class III railroads, persons transporting property using a Class III railroad's facilities or persons furnishing railroad-related property or services to a Class III railroad are eligible for the credit with respect to maintenance of their assigned track miles.
 This credit expires December 30, 2023.

-Reforestation credit for losses incurred on commercial timberland due to hurricane damage 1.6.051 see section 2.6.040
+1.6.051 Reforestation credit for losses incurred on commercial timberland due to hurricane damage

-Data Source Fiscal Note for LC 43 1038-EC (2019)
+Data Source Fiscal Note for LC 43 1038-EC for 2019